Top-rated movers to make your Burlington to Overland Park move easy

 - Overland Park is considered to be safer than Burlington with a safety index of 75.27 vs Burlington’s 56.67.

-- Air quality in Overland Park is good, and in Burlington it's good.
+- Air quality in Overland Park is Good, and in Burlington it’s Good.

 - Elevator reservation: If your building has an elevator, make sure to find out how to reserve it ahead of your move.

 - State licensing: In Kansas, the Transportation Division of the Kansas Corporation Commission monitors, licenses, and regulates intrastate motor carriers like movers.
 The state’s Corporation Commission issues moving companies operating authority in the form of KCC Numbers, which customers can verify online here before hiring a mover.
-Double-check that the moving company is properly licensed before you hire them.
+Before booking, ensure the moving company is officially licensed to handle your move.

 - Change of address: We suggest filing your USPS change of address form at least one week before your move.
 You’ll be able to set your official move date, helping ensure your mail is forwarded correctly to Overland Park.
 Start the process here.

-- Moving company insurance: Each state has its own requirements for the level of insurance moving companies must carry.
+- Moving company insurance: The amount and type of insurance movers must have depends on state regulations.
 Released Value Protection is the most economical option because it doesn’t cost anything.
 It is offered by movers at no additional charge, but the protection is minimal.
 Under this option, the mover is responsible for no more than 60 cents per pound per article.
 For example, if your mover lost or damaged a 50 inch TV weighing 25 pounds, you would only receive $15 (60 cents x 25 pounds).
-If you need for the full value of your items to be covered, please consult with the moving company you're hiring for other options or a third-party insurance provider.
+If you need for the full value of your items to be covered, please consult with the moving company you’re hiring for other options or a third-party insurance provider.

 Where to live in Overland Park